NICMx/Jool/en/usr-flags-plateaus.md

 So _J_ suspects the _r4-n4_ network is a IEEE 802.3.
 It translates the zero-MTU ICMPv4 error into a 1492-MTU ICMPv6 error.

-_n6_ slices its message and now tries to send one 1492 long packet (100 bytes of headers and 1392 bytes of data payload), and one 108-byte packet (100 header, 8 payload). _J_ translates it, and then again _r4_ says "no dice" (because a 1492 packet still doesn't fit in a 1007-MTU network).
+_n6_ slices its message and now tries to send one 1492 long packet (100 bytes of headers and 1392 bytes of data payload) and one 108-byte packet (100 header, 8 payload). _r4_ again rejects the attempt because a 1492 packet still does not fit in a 1007-MTU network.

 ![Fig.3 - Attempt 2](../images/plateaus-attempt2.svg)

-_J_ again realizes it's trying to translate a zero MTU ICMP error, so it again tries to report the first plateau which would object to the rejected packet.
-This time, the next plateau of 1492 is 1006, so _J_ guesses _r4-n4_ is a SLIP or an ARPANET.
-As you can see, the guess was correct this time.
+_J_ again realizes that it is trying to translate a zero MTU ICMP error, so it again tries to report the first plateau which would object to the rejected packet.
+The next plateau of 1492 is 1006 this time, so _J_ guesses _r4-n4_ is a SLIP or an ARPANET.
+The guess was correct this time, as you can see.

 Upon receiving the news, n6 now slices its data into a 1006 (100 + 906) packet and a 594 (100 + 494) packet.
-This time, the translated versions fit and arrive at their destination.
+The translated versions finally fit and arrive at their destination.

 ![Fig.4 - Attempt 3](../images/plateaus-attempt3.svg)

 ## Wrapping up

 The plateaus strategy is the better alternative out of several Path MTU discovery approaches.
-Because it is aware of existing MTUs, it converges quickly and leaves little room for under-utilization (see <a href="http://tools.ietf.org/html/rfc1191#section-5" target="_blank">section 5 of RFC 1191</a>).
+Because it is aware of existing MTUs, it converges quickly and leaves little room for under-utilization.
+(See <a href="http://tools.ietf.org/html/rfc1191#section-5" target="_blank">section 5 of RFC 1191</a>.)

-On the other hand, that argument tends to fall on its butt on the grounds that the MTU table is long overdue.
-Just by looking at the example you might have gone like "ARPANET was disbanded a long time ago!", and you would be right.
-Though RFC 1191 says "implementors should use up-to-date references to pick a set of plateaus", none seem to come up.
+You might have noticed, however, that ARPANET was disbanded a long time ago, which speaks poorly of the default plateaus list.
+And this is true; though RFC 1191 says "implementors should use up-to-date references to pick a set of plateaus", none seem to come up.

 It's not that bad, given that some of the protocols in the table are still in use, and having a few redundant plateaus is better than having a few missing ones.

 And it doesn't mean the plateaus list is hardcoded into Jool, either.
 If you want to change your plateaus list, run (after installing the [userspace application](install-usr.html))

-	$(jool) --mtu-plateaus <list>
+	(jool_siit | jool) --mtu-plateaus <list>

 For example: